 Right-back: Bouna Sarr

 Current club: Bayern Munich

 Metz appearances: 96

 Another player simply too talented at a young age for Metz to retain, Sarr left Stade Saint-Symphorien for Marseille in 2015.
-He remains a regular at right-back for Marseille, with whom he reached the Europa League final in 2017/18, before joining Bayern Munich in 2020.
+He remained a regular at right-back for Marseille, with whom he reached the Europa League final in 2017/18, before joining Bayern Munich in 2020.